Aerijo/snippets-plus/README.md

 Under the `snippets` package I never noticed a problem, but with this one you see it is still in snippets mode when you reach the `$2` stop.
 This can cause unexpected behaviour when you next press <kbd>tab</kbd>, and if you have the tab stops markers visible it will look weird too.

 By default, this package will try to correct snippets like these.
-If this option is enabled, then if the last part of the snippet is a simple tab stop, the only one of its index, and also the last (by index), then it will be converted to a `$0` stop.
+If this option is enabled, then if

+- the last part of the snippet (by location) is a simple tab stop,
+- the tab stop is the only one of its index, and
+- it is also the last (by index),

+then it will be converted to a `$0` stop.
 So the above becomes

 ```
 \\\\textbf{$1}$0
 ```

 Which behaves much better.
+Disable this mode if you want full control over your snippets.

 ## Dev fluff